cludwell/sidequest/progress.md

 <!-- -create user sign up feature -->
 -make sure that dungeonmaster loads with prompt -natural explorer for rangers
+-make cantrip and spell components for drop down tables -will eventually want to do some error handling

 TO DO POLISH
 -reuse char sheet modal and make a scene modal to put in header when selected